Airbus ministers seek suspension of EU emissions plan

-BERLIN Aerospace officials of the European countries where Airbus makes its planes will push for a suspension of the European Union's Emission Trading System ETS.L for airlines to avert retaliation from China, an official said on Tuesday.
+BERLIN Aerospace officials of the European countries where Airbus makes its planes will push for a suspension of the European Union's Emission Trading System (ETS) for airlines to avert retaliation from China, officials said on Tuesday.

-The German government official in charge of aerospace policy, Peter Hintze, said after a meeting of the so-called Airbus ministers from Britain, France, Germany and Spain that they would propose to their national governments that payments under the ETS should be delayed beyond the planned April start.

-"I am in favour of a suspension until the autumn of 2013," Hintze told journalists following a news conference with fellow ministers.
-"That would buy some time from April until September."

-During the news conference the other ministers did not spell out exactly what action they intended to take.

-Michael Fallon, new business minister in Britain, said at the ILA Berlin Air Show on Tuesday: "Airbus has left us with no doubt that the threat of retaliatory action is a clear and present danger to its order list."
+"Airbus has left us with no doubt that the threat of retaliatory action is a clear and present danger to its order list," Michael Fallon, new business minister in Britain, said at the ILA Berlin Air Show on Tuesday.

 There is harsh opposition to the ETS from European air travel companies and countries outside the EU such as the United States, Australia and Brazil that have said they want a global agreement to curb carbon emissions rather than a European law that extends to non-EU companies.

-China has threatened retaliation - including impounding European aircraft - if the European Union punishes Chinese airlines for not complying with its emissions trading scheme ETS.L, intended to curb pollution.
+China has threatened retaliation - including impounding European aircraft - if the European Union punishes Chinese airlines for not complying with its emissions trading scheme (ETS), intended to curb pollution.

 The dispute between China and the EU froze deals worth up to $14 billion, though China signed an agreement with Germany for 50 Airbus planes worth over $4 billion during Chancellor Angela Merkel's visit to Beijing last month.